 There’s a ton of trial and error.
 Emphasis on the error.

 Making a career alternative is essentially an exercise in resilience.
-When I give up my activity as a professor to build a career-education business enterprise, I created numerous initial services, many of which I scrapped or tweaked substantially.
+When I gave up my activity as a professor to build a career-education business enterprise, I created numerous initial services, many of which I scrapped or tweaked substantially.
 In retrospect, I understand this doesn’t necessarily mean I turned into doing it wrong; I just hadn’t found out what labored for me yet.

 There are alternate-offs, concessions, and compromises.